Uninett/Howitz/README.rst

 ===============

 Due to how Zino protocol 1 does logins, the password (here called token) needs to be stored in plain text in every client.
-For security-reasons it is not desirable to ever store this token in a cookie or otherwise in a browser, so instead the token is stored where the browser cannot get to it, in a user database local to the frontend server.
+For security reasons it is not desirable to ever store this token in a cookie or otherwise in a browser, so instead the token is stored where the browser cannot get to it, in a user database local to the frontend server.

-When logging in to Howitz a user uses a normal password (not the token) which is used to safely fetch the token for connecting to the zino protocol 1 server.
+When logging in to Howitz a user uses a normal password (not the token) which is used to safely fetch the token for connecting to the Zino protocol 1 server.
-This password can be treated like any other password and be put in a vault or a password-manager.
+This password can be treated like any other password and be put in a vault or a password manager.

 The mapping from websafe password to legacy token is done via a user database.
 The Zino backend server admin creates a token and username.
 The frontend server